MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 1. On the right side of the screen, select the label for the type of item you want to add (**3D parts**, **Images**, **Videos**, or **3D toolkit**).

 2. Drag the object to the appropriate box below the instructional text.
 For example, to add an image or video, drag the image or video to the **Image or video** box.
-To add a 3D part or an object from the 3D toolkit , drag it to one of the **3D parts** boxes.
+To add a 3D part or an object from the 3D toolkit, drag it to one of the **3D parts** boxes.

    ![Create a step with the Step card)](media/drag-object.PNG "Create a step with the step card")